-Step 3 - Cutting your Strip Piecing units
+Step 3 - Cutting your Strip Piecing Quilts

 Again, don’t forget about those seam allowances!
 Measure this when they have been stitched together.
 Your units will then be ready to stitch together into your chosen square-based quilt design.

-You can use this strip piecing to make rail fence quilts, pinwheel quilt blocks, traditional 9 patch quilt blocks, Irish chain quilts, and checkerboard quilts among many others.
-If you haven’t decided on your final pattern yet, lay your blocks out on a flat surface and rotate them and alternate them until you find the most pleasing design.
+You can use this strip piecing quilting technique to make rail fence quilts, pinwheel quilt blocks, traditional 9 patch quilt blocks, Irish chain quilts, and checkerboard quilts, among many others.
+If you haven’t decided on your final pattern yet, lay your blocks out on a flat surface rotate them, and alternate them until you find the most pleasing design.

 You can also just stagger strips to form an effective pattern.
 You will just need to unpick your bottom square each time and add it to the top of the previous row.

-Using this staggered technique you can also make a “Trip around The World” quilt, one of my all-time favorite patterns!
+Using this staggered technique, you can also make a “Trip around The World” quilt, one of my all-time favorite strip piece quilt patterns!
 If you look at pictures of these quilts, you can easily see how these strips are aligned.
 You will need to make it in four quarters, then sew those larger blocks together.

 You will usually use more than 3 colors, but this diagram is just to show how to assemble your strips.
 An odd number of colors is best.